eugeniocortesi/MuranoLab/README.md

 ##### For Windows
 * Download Server.jar and Client.jar from Deliverables
 * Open Server.jar by bash with the command `java -jar Server.jar`
-* Change extension from Client.jar to Client.zip
+* Open Client.jar in WinRAR
 * Open it/polimi/ingsw/LM26/DataClientConfiguration
 * Change `"ip": "127.0.0.1"` in `"ip": "XXX"` where XXX is the Server ip written when the Server.jar has started
-* Save and close Client.zip
+* Save and close
-* Change extension from Client.zip to Client.jar
 * Open Client.jar by bash with the command `java -jar Client.jar`

 ##### For macOS/Linux